SadhaSivamx/Esp32Cam/README.md

 ### CapSend

-Code for Capture,Save and Send the file from Sdcard to a local server with Esp32
+Code for Capture, Save and Send the file from Sdcard to a local server with Esp32

 ![Output](https://github.com/SadhaSivamx/ReWirelessCapsule/assets/106687593/fb8f5620-fb56-4816-9441-80f5eb48940b)